ozcanzaferayan/snippets/dates.md

 console.log(longMonthText) // "Ali Bey ile 14 Ağustos 2022'de toplantım var."
 console.log(shortMonthText) // "Ali Bey ile 14 Kas 2022'de toplantım var."
 ```

+You can use the code below to convert the months to Turkish.

+`loading...`